Uniqlo, a clothing brand, was founded in Yamaguchi, Japan in 1949. At present, it is one of the leading companies in the industry.

 Uniqlo prefers to supply fewer items but more colour options for each purchaser.
 Customers who like a product can purchase it in multiple colours.
 It’s broad and personalized at the same time so that the customer feels special, but the assortment simultaneously works for every type of individual.

 The marketing campaign included a social media component, encouraging participants to share their experiences with their peers via social media, urging them to uncover their codes.
 UNIQLO won the Shorty Award for Best in Retail and E-Commerce in Social Media after reaching over 4 million people and earning over 35,000 new customers.

-This shows Uniqlo’s two of the most successful and revolutionary campaigns.
+This shows Uniqlo’s three most successful and revolutionary campaigns.
 Textiles are a fiercely competitive industry.
 You should be well-versed in the company’s internal and external variables.
 Let’s explore it and do a SWOT analysis to figure out the company’s strengths and weaknesses.

 SWOT Analysis of Uniqlo

 The four sections of a SWOT analysis are strengths, weaknesses, opportunities, and threats.
 Uniqlo’s SWOT analysis is described below.

 Strengths are the resources a company uses to achieve its objectives.
 The strengths of Uniqlo are: